PhilippRandau/PhilippRandau/README.md

 - 👀 I’m interested in bouldering, gaming, 3d printing, photography and coding.
 - 🌱 I’m currently learning Frontend: HTML, CSS/SCSS, Javascript/Typescript and Angular.
 Backend (Soon): Python... at the Developer Akademie.
 - 📫 You can reach me through the contact form on [my website](https://philipp-randau.developerakademie.net/portfolio/), there are linked also other websites to get more information about me.
-- My best projects right now are the [YoukaiRage](https://github.com/PhilippRandau/YoukaiRage) Game and the kanban project management tool [Join](https://github.com/PhilippRandau/Join), if you want to look through the code or try them out.
+- Right now my best projects are the [YoukaiRage](https://github.com/PhilippRandau/YoukaiRage) Game and the kanban project management tool [Join](https://github.com/PhilippRandau/Join), if you want to look through the code or try them out.
 ## Interested in working together?
 Whether you have an exciting web project you'd like to work on together or are interested in hiring me for a potential job, I look forward to hearing from you.
 Use the contact form to leave me a message.
 Let's create something great together and enhance the world of web design.
 ### Need a Frontend developer? **Contact me!**